A Lifetime of Automotive Aspirations

 My fascination with automotive art and sculpture began while I was an automotive design student at the Cleveland Institute of Art.

 During my time in the program I literally ate, slept, and breathed all things cars.
 I was a man possessed, unrelenting in my obsession.
 I sketched cars seven days a week for at least 8 – 10 hours a day the entire year.
-In conjunction to honing my design skills, I tried to increase my knowledge and design vocabulary by immersing myself in anything automotive related.
-Techniques, motorsports, design icons, engineering, fabrication … everything!
+In addition to perfecting my design skills, I tried to increase my knowledge and design vocabulary by immersing myself in anything automotive related.
+Techniques, motorsports, design icons, engineering, fabrication… everything!

 Designing four dour sedans and SUV’s was the price of admission to a OEM design position during the early 1990’s.
 Although they certainly appreciated exotics they knew where their bread was buttered.
 Trucks never stirred my soul and I soon found myself yearning to extend my reach.
 It was then that I began to believe that there might be something more, something different.
 I daydreamed of hand-building my own sports car much like my childhood hero Enzo Ferrari.
 Why not learn to do so by creating automotive sculpture?
 Although not as exhilarating as fabricating my own exotic car, creating sculpture would be less daunting of a leap and was in line with my financial means.
 I could learn and create at will without limits.

-That singular thought back in 1994 sent me down a road that has taken the past twenty years of my life.
+That singular thought back in 1994 sent me down a road that has taken the past twenty five plus years of my life.
 Along the way I worked at numerous design jobs to support my dream.
 Many were automotive related and fueled my creative fire such as my time at Shelton Ferrari.
-I also designed sport fishing boats and websites.
+I also designed sport fishing boats and did graphic/web design.
 I created a 10,000 square foot automotive themed warehouse for a prominent car collector.
 I put in the hours and did whatever it took to stay on track with my vision.
-I have spent the past two decades learning about the legendary Carrozzerias and their techniques.
-Not simply learning facts and minutia but real hands-on knowledge, applicable, so that I might work in the same manner as they once did.
+I have spent my eintire life learning about the legendary Carrozzerias and their techniques.
+Not simply memorizing facts and minutia but real hands-on knowledge.
+All with the ultimate goal of working in the same manner as they once did.
 I wanted to engage enthusiasts in a way that they could understand and connect with based on the common knowledge of how the cars of their dreams were made.
-I knew if they saw the exposed wooden buck and the raw, hammered aluminum they would know it was authentic.
-Craftsmanship, cannot be simulated.
+I knew if they saw the exposed wooden buck and the raw, hammered aluminum they would know and share my passion.

 That first vision was my sculpture entitled “Heritage of Speed”.